 While touchscreens can be incredibly convenient, they are not always necessary or wanted.
 There are a variety of circumstances where you may prefer to keep your touchscreen turned off:

-How To Turn Off Touch Screen On Chromebook (Disable Guide For All Brands)
+How To Turn Off Touch Screen On Chromebook (Guide For All Brands)

 1. HP / Acer / Samsung